BlackPythonDevs/blackpythondevs/policies/event-grants.md

 ## 6. Application Process

-  Apply for an BPD Event grant by emailing sponsorships@blackpythondevs.com **NO LATER THAN 6 WEEKS PRIOR** to the event.
+  Apply for an BPD Event grant by emailing sponsorships@blackpythondevs.com **at least 6 weeks prior** to the event.

   Include in your request: